 The 1987 Legislature enacted a tax on short-term lodging, with the proceeds to be used primarily to fund tourism promotion.
-The tax is imposed on users of short-term, overnight lodging facilities and is four percent of the lodging charge.
+The tax is imposed on users of short-term, overnight lodging facilities and is 4 percent of the lodging charge.

-The owner or operator of a facility collects the tax from customers and is required to remit the tax to the department quarterly.
-The tax is due by the end of the month after the end of the quarter.
+The owner or operator of a facility collects the tax from customers and must pay the tax to the department quarterly.
+The tax is due on, or before, the last day of the month immediately following the end of the quarter.
 To simplify compliance, the department has lodging operators file a single return combining the lodging facility use tax and the lodging sales tax.